astronomer/airflow-guides/guides/airflow-wsl.md

 And that’s it- happy Airflowing!

-**Note:** You *could* use a python virtual environment to install Airflow.
+**Note:** You *could* use a Python virtual environment to install Airflow.
 Below I’ll talk about using PyCharm IDE with WSL and, at the time this post was written, PyCharm doesn’t support virtual environments with WSL.

 ### Using Astronomer